Proposed Marmion Marine Park extension

 Help recreational fishers have a strong voice in the review and extension of Marmion Marine Park

-Perth’s northern suburbs are the gateway to one of our great city’s aquatic playgrounds.
-That being the coast between Trigg and Two Rocks, where hundreds of thousands of fishers access the high-quality fishing experiences this important part of our coast has to offer.
+Perth’s northern suburbs are the gateway to one of our great city’s aquatic playgrounds – the coast between Trigg and Two Rocks – where hundreds of thousands of fishers access the high-quality fishing experiences this important part of our coast has to offer.

 From fishing for herring from the many rock groynes, to chasing snapper and Samson fish out in the boat, Perth’s northern suburbs has it all.

-Recently, the McGowan Government announced plans to review and extend the Marmion marine park on Perth’s doorstep, which has been in place since 1987.
+In February 2022, the State Government announced plans to review and extend the Marmion marine park on Perth’s doorstep, which has been in place since 1987.

-The Governments community engagement strategy for this marine park involves the establishment of Sector Advisory Groups (SAGs) to provide advice and recommendations to the marine park planning process.
+The Government’s community engagement strategy for this marine park involved the establishment of Sector Advisory Groups (SAGs) to provide advice and recommendations to the marine park planning process.

 The Government’s proposed extended boundary for Marmion Marine Park